rod-chapman/SPARKNaCl/README.md

 A simple `Makefile` is also supplied that builds and runs two variants of `testall.adb` and compares the results:

-* A "debug" build with optimization and -O0.
-This also compiles *all* contracts (pre-conditions, assertions etc.) into the code, so they are checked at run-time.
+* A "debug" build with optimization at -O0.
+This also compiles *all* contracts (pre-conditions, assertions etc.) and type-safety checks into the code, so they are checked at run-time.
 This build is very slow.
 * A "fast" build with no run-time checking and using -O3.

 To reproduce: